Forever the Sickest Kids: 2006–2009: Underdog Alma Mater

 Days after the formation of Forever the Sickest Kids, Cook accidentally spent $350 that the band did not have on PureVolume to receive a front-page placement of a song.
 The band also did not have any songs written yet.
 The band wrote the song "Hey Brittany" and recorded it in two days.
 The band landed a record deal with Universal Motown Records in April 2007 and released their first EP, Television Off, Party On on July 3, 2007.
 The EP was recorded within four months of the group's formation.
 Two more EPs, The Sickest Warped Tour EP and Hot Party Jamz followed, months afterward.
 After these releases, the group toured across America and appeared on that year's Warped Tour.

 On March 18, 2008, the group released the song, "Whoa Oh!
 (Me vs. Everyone)" on their MySpace page.
-The song was released as the lead single on April 1, 2008, from their debut studio album The music video for the song premiered on April 10 and was directed by Shane Drake. and reached number 38 on the US Mainstream Top 40 chart.
+The song was released as the lead single on April 1, 2008, from their debut studio album.
+The music video for the song premiered on April 10, and was directed by Shane Drake.
+It reached number 38 on the US Pop Airplay chart.
 The song also peaked at number one on the Japan Hot 100 Airplay chart.
 Their debut studio album, Underdog Alma Mater was released on April 29.
 The album peaked at number 45 on the US Billboard 200.
 The album's second single, "She's a Lady", was released on July 11, 2008.
 The music video for "She's a Lady" was released on September 13, 2008.
 The band covered the song, "Men in Black" by Will Smith for the compilation album Punk Goes Crunk.
+In September 2008, the band signed a record deal for the United Kingdom with Island Records.